ArthurMialon/molecular/README.md

 });

 // Set some options
-// There all options from the basic nodejs http module Molecular.to('Github').setOptions({
+// There are all options from the basic nodejs https module Molecular.to('Github').setOptions({
   headers: {
     'user-agent': 'ArthurMialon'